 Native roles of extensions have a number of restrictions.
 First of all, there are "constructive" restrictions, which means that these roles cannot provide a user with the rights available for the root element of the configuration.

-In order to implement these features, we have added an access rights extension check box to the security profile, to the Grant full access to group.
-We have also added the Roles that restrict extension of access rights field.
+In order to implement these features, we have added an access rights extension checkbox to the security profile, to the Grant full access to a group.
+We have also added the Roles that restrict the extension of the access rights field.
 You can use this field to specify the list of roles separated by ";".